Nishanth493/Credit-union-Data-set-/README.md

 Summary: Analyzed the give data, categorizing all the attributes into business and customer attributes.
 Designed graphs and developed models.

 Tools: R, Tableau, Excel

+for whole project documentation please refer to the Product-analyst-assessment.pdf file above.